libts/tslib/README.md

     # ts_uinput -d -v

-`-d` makes the program return and run as a daemon in the background. `-v` make it print the new `/dev/input/eventX` device node before returning.
+`-d` makes the program return and run as a daemon in the background. `-v` makes it print the new `/dev/input/eventX` device node before returning.

 In this case, for Qt5 for example you'd probably set something like this: